Adharsh-Krishna/Pokemon/README.md

 # Pokemon-OOP

-### An Object Oriented Approach to the Pokemon World to demonstrate the OOP concepts and SOLID principles in action.
+## An Object Oriented Approach to the Pokemon World to demonstrate the OOP concepts and SOLID principles in action.

+## Models
 ### Pokemon :

 - represents a real world Pokemon.